oshtern/UoL_Python/README.md

 'solve_paths' takes in a distance matrix and returns the shortest paths for all pairs.

-The tests file is included in the package with three test cases.
+The tests file is included in the package with five test cases.